api-on-calling/generator-api-on-calling/README.md

 It generate frontend api request client according to an openapi shema url.

-The generated request api service always got a calling method, and receive the options object argument.
+The generated request api service always got a method called 'calling', and receive the options object argument.

 e.g. GET /pets/{petId}: